Overview

 Hotel Breakfast

-Williamsburg full-day study visit
+Williamsburg full-day visit

 Lunch